Pros and Cons to Lighting Styles for Architectural Visualisation

 Whatever lighting effects you prefer, it’s important to understand the impact lighting can have on the quality and appeal of your 3D visuals.
 To make the most of your marketing, think about the target audience for the project and choose lighting that suits that, as well as the look and feel of the architectural design and neighbourhood.

-3D renders play a huge part of ensuring property projects sell well – by attracting the right buyers.
+3D renders play a huge part in ensuring property projects sell well – by attracting the right buyers.

 Getting them right matters.